Barclays: Goldman Analysts Are Getting This All Wrong

 Barclays (NYSE:BCS) Q1'2016 earnings report was somewhat of a mixed bag.
-Whilst it delivered 11% return on tangible common equity (RoTCE) on its core division (and 9% RoTCE on a group basis) - it benefited from some (albeit modest) one-off revenue gains in on sale of U.S. credit cards portfolio.
-Furthermore, its trading income in its U.S. rates business was nothing to tell the neighbors about - especially so when compared to its U.S. counterparts which had a gangbusters of a quarter.
+Whilst it delivered 11% return on tangible common equity (RoTCE) on its core division (and 9% RoTCE on a group basis), it benefited from some (albeit modest) one-off revenue gains in on sale of U.S. credit cards portfolio.
+Furthermore, its trading income in its U.S. rates business was nothing to tell the neighbors about, especially so when compared to its U.S. counterparts which had a gangbusters of a quarter.

-BCS management reiterated its intention to close its non-core division by June 2017 (with approximately ~$25 billion of RWA remaining inside) and it looks like it will succeed in generating (or come close to) double-digit RoTCE on a group basis.
-Yet the stock is stubbornly trading at 0.7x tangible book.
+BCS management reiterated its intention to close its non-core division by June 2017 (with approximately ~$25 billion of RWA remaining inside), and it looks like it will succeed in generating (or come close to) double-digit RoTCE on a group basis.
+Yet, the stock is stubbornly trading at 0.7x tangible book.

 Given the progress above, why is Mr. Market applying such a wide discount?